dbsites/dancingbaby/README.md

 So you'll only fork this repo to one partner's account.
 After you've forked it, go to your forked version and find the 'Settings' tab at the top of the repo.
 Select that and then select 'Collaborators and Teams'.
 Scroll down to the bottom and add the other partner as a Collaborator by entering their github name and setting their access to 'write'.

+### Verify Megamarkets App

-First things first, let's just make sure that the application works with live updates/HMR without any kind of containerization.
+Before we get started, let's just make sure that the application works with live updates/HMR without any kind of containerization.

 1. Run ```npm install```
 1. Run ```npm run dev:hot```